AliRezaJoodi/AVR_Projects/MotorDriver_DCMotor_SpeedAndDirectionControllerWithSwitch_MOSFET/README.md

-## DC Motor Driver, Speed and Direction Controller with Switch
+## DC Motor Driver, Speed and Direction Controller with Switch, Optically Isolated

 MCU:		ATmega32A
 Display:        16x2 LCD
 Driver: 	Mosfet for Speed Controller
 Driver:		Relay for Direction Controller
+Isolated:	TLP521

 Note: Included schematic and PCB layout with Proteus
 Note: It's a prototype and should get better